mattscilipoti/mattscilipoti.github.io/_posts/2010-09-17-jekyll-categories.md

 Listing and linking to them was harder than I expected.
 I was forced to create a page for each category that I wanted a list of posts for (code.html, ruby.html).

 <p class="update">Update: I went to great pains to format this liquid code (within liquid).
 Even using the `--safe` argument on my jekyll server.
 But, it still formatted differently on github pages.
 I hope to figure out a workaround shortly.
-Until then, check out the source [at github](http://github.com/mattscilipoti/mattscilipoti.github.com).
+Until then, check out the source <a href="http://github.com/mattscilipoti/mattscilipoti.github.com"> at github</a>.
 </p>